michellepace/seaborn-plot-consistency-guide/README.md

 A practical guide to creating consistent visualisations in Seaborn using the new `seaborn.objects` API.
 This notebook demonstrates how to maintain visual consistency across your data visualisations with minimal effort.

-**Important Edit:** Read this notebook for concepts, use Plotly Express (100%).
-I wish I found this out sooner.
+**Important Edit:** Read this notebook for concepts, but use Plotly Express (100%).
+The notebook explains the reasons.

 ## Usage